matteoWorks/SimplePortfolioWebsite/README.md

         }
     ],
 ```
-Fill the variables requiring to insert a value related to your education, which are currently filled with the "_INSERT\_[variableName]_" placeholder, note that the "_certificateLink_" variable can be left empty by filling it with an underscore ( _ ); \
+Fill the variables requiring to insert a value related to your education, which are currently filled with the `INSERT_[variableName]` placeholder, note that the `certificateLink` variable can be left empty by filling it with an underscore ( _ ); \
-Modify the "_certificateSkills_" variables accordingly to the skills related to the current certificate; \
+Modify the `certificateSkills` variables accordingly to the skills related to the current certificate; \
-Change the "_certificateColour_" variable with the colour that fits your certificate the most.
-The "_certificateGradationLeft_" and "_certificateGradationRight_" variables create a gradation fade effect.
+Change the `certificateColour` variable with the colour that fits your certificate the most.
+The `certificateGradationLeft` and `certificateGradationRight` variables create a gradation fade effect.
 The available colours and gradations can be seen in the [TailwindCSS Colors Documentation](https://tailwindcss.com/docs/colors); \
-Add as many certificates as you desire in the "_certificates_" variable.
+Add as many certificates as you desire in the `certificates` variable.

 - Your Skills:
 ```json